zephyrproject-rtos/zephyr/doc/collaboration/documentation/about.rst

 Methodology
 ***********

-The :ref:`style` contains exceptions to the other style guides.
+The :ref:`documentation` contains exceptions to the other style guides.
 It also contains additional material not found in those sources.

-To research a style question, look in the :ref:`style` first.
+To research a style question, look in the :ref:`documentation` first.
 If the question is not answered there, send your question to the `mailing list`_.
 For hyphenation, spelling, or terminology usage questions look in the Merriam-Webster's Collegiate Dictionary.